Mulberry home page

 B. Tommie Usdin (XML 2005, Atlanta)

 XML DTDs and schemas are used to specify what tagging is allowed in a set of XML documents.
-Originally XML had only one way to express these rules; now there are many, each of which reflecting not only different conceptions of the functional requirements for constraint languages, but also different approaches to meeting those requirements.
+Originally, XML had only one way to express these rules; now there are many, each of which reflect not only different conceptions of the functional requirements for constraint languages, but also different approaches to meeting those requirements.
 This talk provides a clear look at the nature and strengths of each of the major schema languages (XML DTD, W3C XML Schema (XSD), RELAX NG, and Schematron), without hype and without advocating any of them.
-After discussing the uses of XML schemas in general, the each language is examined highlighting its major features; what sorts of constraints (rules) it can, and cannot express; and the environments in which it is most popular.
+After discussing the uses of XML schemas in general, each language is examined, highlighting its major features; what sorts of constraints (rules) it can, and cannot express; and the environments in which it is most popular.
 The talk ends with factors in selecting appropriate schema language(s) and a discussion of ways in which many organizations are using multiple schema languages in the same projects to do different tasks.
-[Download .zip of HTML.]
+[HTML Slides]

 In Praise of the Edge Case